Tanner Patrick: Music career

-In mid-2012, he was selected by Nigel Lythgoe as one of eight artists to be featured on E!'s "Opening Act", where he shared the stage with country superstars, Brad Paisley and The Band Perry.
-His appearance on the show included a session with Nick Jonas and recording an original song (written by Keith Urban and Darrell Brown) at the Capitol Records Recording Studio.
+In mid-2012, he was selected by Nigel Lythgoe as one of eight artists to be featured on E!'s "Opening Act" where he shared the stage with country superstars, Brad Paisley and The Band Perry.
+His appearance on the show included a session with Nick Jonas and the recording of an original song (written by Keith Urban and Darrell Brown) at the Capitol Records Recording Studio.
 After his television debut, he was hired to write, produce, and record the original song, "Progress" and play the lead role in Logitech's new advertisement campaign.
-He successfully completed the project to rave reviews in the first quarter of 2013.
+He successfully completed the project in the first quarter of 2013.
 A few months later, Patrick made his international debut, performing as a featured artist on the "YouTube Sensations: Under The Stars Concert" at The Coliseum in Singapore.

 Patrick recently completed writing and recording his debut album, "The Waiting Home", produced by Carlos de la Garza (Paramore, M83, Young The Giant), Ian Kirkpatrick (Blake Shelton, Breathe Carolina, Plain White T's), Mark Maxwell (producer) (3OH!3, Boys Like Girls) and Grant Harris aka Goldhouse.
 On the day of its release, the album charted in the iTunes Top 200 albums in multiple countries.

-As a songwriter, Tanner has co-writes with several accomplished songwriters including, Jimmy Harry, Tim Myers, Damon Sharpe, Cisco Adler, Ian Kirkpatrick, Matt Squire, and RedOne Productions.
+As a songwriter, Tanner has co-written with several accomplished songwriters including, Jimmy Harry, Tim Myers, Damon Sharpe, Cisco Adler, Ian Kirkpatrick, Matt Squire, and RedOne Productions.